anuachankunju/DataVisualization/README.md

 ![FinalDesign_PostFeedback](https://github.com/anuachankunju/DataVisualization/blob/master/Images/FinalDesign_PostFeedback.JPG)

 **Summary of my analysis about the top 50 player’s performance:**
-*	Scatter plot is selected as the chart type to see the relative distribution of top players BMI range.
+**Scatter plot** is selected as the chart type to see the relative distribution of top players BMI range.
 It also helped to highlight the clustering in Normal BMI range area and to provide the details of top players using tool tip
-*	Home run is encoded in the Y – axis as I was primarily interested to analyze the performance of a player.
+**Home run** is encoded in the **Y–axis** as I was primarily interested to analyze the performance of a player.
 Home run is considered as a performance measure
-*	BMI is encoded in X – axis as it was showing a clear -ve trend in my exploratory analysis.
+**BMI** is encoded in **X–axis** as it was showing a clear -ve trend in my exploratory analysis.
-*	Handedness is encoded using color to see if top players are left or right both handed.
+**Handedness** is encoded using **color** to see if top players are left or right both handed.
 There was no specific relationship proved between performance and handedness.
 Majority of players in original as well as the top 50 players seems to be Right handed and the color just highlights that fact.
-*	72% of the top 50 players fall in the normal BMI range.
+72% of the top 50 players fall in the normal BMI range.
 Hence if you are in normal BMI range you have high chance to be a top performer.

 ## Resources
 * [dimple.js Documentation](http://dimplejs.org/)